Justin Timberlake: 2023–present: Everything I Thought It Was

 On March 13, 2024, in anticipation of the album release, Timberlake performed a one-off concert at The Wiltern in Los Angeles.
-The show featured a surprise reunion with his NSYNC bandmates, with the group playing a medley of hits and the new album track “Paradise.”
+The show featured a surprise reunion with his NSYNC bandmates, with the group playing a medley of hits and the new album track "Paradise".
 Timberlake then performed on NPR's Tiny Desk series on March 15 for a half-hour-long concert.
 Timberlake also announced the release of a documentary showing the album's creation process.
 The second single off the record, "No Angels", was released on March 15, 2024, the same day as the album's release.
 Everything I Thought It Was debuted at number four on the U.S. Billboard 200, giving Timberlake his sixth consecutive top five album in the country.

 In April 2024, Timberlake opened the iHeartRadio Music Awards, performing both singles off the album, "Selfish" and "No Angels".
 Timberlake also promoted the album on the Forget Tomorrow World Tour, which began on April 29, 2024, in Vancouver, Canada.
 On February 23, 2024, Timberlake announced summer 2024 Europe tour dates.
-In March 2024, prior to the tour launching, Trace William Cowen of Complex reported that the Forget Tomorrow World Tour had become Timberlake's fastest selling tour to date.
-They stated that the tour had amassed over $140 million globally in initial ticket sales from over 70 dates and that more than one million attendees are expected.
+In March 2024, prior to the tour launching, Trace William Cowen of Complex reported that the Forget Tomorrow World Tour had become Timberlake's fastest-selling tour to date, stating that the tour had amassed over $140 million globally in initial ticket sales from over 70 dates and that more than one million attendees are expected.
 Cowen concluded that "Justin Timberlake's Forget Tomorrow World Tour Is Set to Become His Biggest Yet."
 On May 20, 2024, Pollstar announced that nine additional shows were added due to "overwhelming demand" and reported that over 1 million tickets were already sold, becoming Timberlake's fastest selling tour to date.
 The tour received generally positive reviews.

+In January 2026, Timberlake performed at the Recording Academy Honours Presented by the Black Music Collective in tribute to Pharrell Williams, who received the Dr. Dre Global Impact Award; Timberlake performed his Williams-produced singles "Señorita", "Rock Your Body" and "Like I Love You".